Georgia State University

 A room number is not a mailing address and should not be written like one.
 For example, “200 Sparks Hall” does not correspond to “200 Woodward Ave.
 SE,” and formatting them both the same way may lead to confusion, especially with readers unfamiliar with our campuses.

-Instead, in body copy, place the room or suite location after the name of the building in lowercase without using a comma.
-In mailing addresses and headings of any kind, capitalize the room location and place it on the next line, or separate the building name and capitalized room name and number with a comma.
-Note that these rules apply best to rooms on the Atlanta Campus and Buckhead Center.
+Instead, in body copy, place the room or suite location in lowercase after the name of the building, and separate them with a comma.
+In mailing addresses and headings, either capitalize the room or suite location and place it on the next line or, to keep everything on one line, use a comma after the building name followed by the capitalized room name and number.

 Right: Aderhold Learning Center, Room 023

 Student Center East

 Atlanta, GA 30303